ftrojan/songbook-client/README.md

 # songbook-client

-Sync sonbook files on local computer.
+Sync [songbook](https://github.com/ftrojan/songbook/tree/main) files on local computer.

 To use this, do following:
 1. Get your personal access token to authenticate against Github.
 Follow the https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic guide.